Traktor Chelyabinsk: Soviet Championship (1948–1992)

 Founded in 1947 as a team of the Chelyabinsk Tractor Plant, Traktor have played for the Soviet and Russian championships since 1948.
-In 1948-1953 the team was called Dzerzhinets and Avangard in 1954 - 1958.
-The current name was adopted starting with the 1958–59 season.
+From 1948 to 1953, the team was called Dzerzhinets, and it was called Avangard from 1954 to 1958.
+The current name was adopted during the 1958–59 season.

 Traktor played its first game in the top league on December 12, 1948 against CDKA Moscow.
 Viktor Shuvalov, a future star of Moscow clubs VVS and CSKA, led the team in scores during its first season in the championship.
 In 1955 Chelyabinsk reached the fourth place for the first time (back then a medal table still was dominated by the Moscow teams).

 In 1965 - 1968, Traktor played in the second division of the Soviet hockey championships.
 The team returned to the first division in 1968.
 In 1973, Traktor played in the USSR Cup finals against the CSKA.
-Although Traktor led 2-0, they lost the game with a score of 2-5.
+Although Traktor led 2–0, they lost the game with a score of 5–2.
 In the 1976-77 season Traktor won bronze in the Soviet hockey championships, the team's highest achievement during the Soviet period of its history.

 At that time, Traktor produced several players who achieved international prominence.
 One of the best Soviet forwards of all times, Sergei Makarov, was born in Chelyabinsk and began his career in Traktor.
 Along his teammate, defenseman Sergei Starikov, he regularly played on the Soviet national team from the late 1970s to the mid-1980s.
 Starikov and Makarov each won over 10 international tournaments with Team USSR.

 International League and Russian Superleague years (1992–2008)

 In the early 1990s, Traktor twice finished third in the International Hockey League under head coach Valery Belousov.
 A group of Traktor players, including Sergei Gomolyako, Valeri Karpov, Igor Varitsky, Ravil Gusmanov and others, appeared on Team Russia at several world championships.

 During the late 1990s ice hockey in Chelyabinsk entered a period of decline.
 In 1998 Traktor was relegated to the Vysshaya Liga and was replaced in its role as the major hockey team of Chelyabinsk by Mechel.
 The team found its way back to the elite only in 2006.
 Coached by Gennady Tsygurov they won the second division championship earning promotion to the Russian Superleague.

-After the 2006-07 season, Tsygurov resigned.
+After the 2006–07 season, Tsygurov resigned.
 He was replaced by Andrei Nazarov, a native of Chelyabinsk who had spent 13 seasons in the NHL as an enforcer.
 Although he succeeded at securing Traktor's place in the top league, Nazarov's coaching style led Traktor to a new world record in overall penalty minutes in a single game that was set after the mass brawl versus Ak Bars Kazan in January 2008.